 Your future is determined by the choices you make.
 If you eat poorly, you will feel awful.
-Or if you don’t exercise, and you will get unfit.
+Or if you don’t exercise, you will get unfit.
 Maybe you drink too much, and then do stupid things.
 But you can make good choices too.
 Here are some of the choices I made over the years, and still make today, to be the person I am.

 · I choose not to blame God

-Yeah, I know.
+Yeah, I really do get it.
 It’s easy to raise your fist at God and blame him for your suffering.
 Being honest, I did it.
 I blamed him for taking my mother away.
 (Later on, I had to forgive him for doing that, and forgive myself for thinking it!)
 But I know God is not the one at fault.
 My mother’s death was not his doing.
 It was the consequence of bad things, namely cancer, in this world.
 What would I gain by blaming God?

 I had to decide that in the end, God knew best.
-Even though there are still no answers as to why.
+Even though there are still no answers as to “why”.

 · I choose to say soft to grief

 Grief is the pits.
 And it still strikes at odd moments, even all these years later.
-But if I reject grief, or hold myself tight as a drum against it, or ignore it, and deny its existence, then it wins.
+But if I reject grief, or hold myself tight-as-a-drum against it, or ignore it, and deny its existence, then it wins.
 The grief then implodes within.
 This means it can have a physical effect causing long-term depression and illness.
 That’s not for me.